aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 #### High-level Instructions

 Go ahead and create a bucket using the AWS Console or the CLI.
 S3 bucket names must be globally unique so choose a name for your bucket using something unique to you such as your name e.g. `wildrydes-firstname-lastname`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 You can create a bucket using the CLI with the following command:

+*Ireland* (choose a unique bucket name)
-     aws s3 mb s3://wildrydes-multiregion-blake-mitchell --region eu-west-1
+     aws s3 mb s3://wildrydes-multiregion-blake-mitchell-eu-west-1 --region eu-west-1

+*Singapore*
+     aws s3 mb s3://wildrydes-multiregion-blake-mitchell-ap-southeast-1 --region ap-southeast-1

 Note that in this and in the following CLI commands, we are explicitly passing in the region.
 Like many things in AWS, S3 buckets are regional.
 If you do not specify a region, a default will be used which may not be what you want.

 ## 2. Package up the API code and push to S3

 Because this is a SAM Template, we must first package it.
 This process will upload the source code to our S3 bucket and generate a new template referencing the code in S3 where it can be used by AWS Lambda.

 #### High-level instructions

 Go ahead and create two new Lambda functions using the the Node.js code from `tickets-post.js` and `tickets-get.js`.

 You can do this using the following CLI command.
 Note that you must replace `[bucket-name]` in this command with the bucket you just created):

+*Ireland*
     aws cloudformation package \
     --region eu-west-1 \
     --template-file wild-rydes-api.yaml \
     --output-template-file wild-rydes-api-output.yaml \
+    --s3-bucket [bucket_name_you_created_above]

+*Singapore*
+    aws cloudformation package \
+    --region ap-southeast-1 \
+    --template-file wild-rydes-api.yaml \
+    --output-template-file wild-rydes-api-output.yaml \
-    --s3-bucket [bucket_name]
+    --s3-bucket [bucket_name_you_created_above]

 If all went well, you should get a success message and instructions to deploy your new template.